sagemath/trac_to_gh/Issue 1946.md

 # Issue 1946: Tate's algorithm has NO DOCTESTS!
 See sage/schemes/elliptic_curves/ell_number_field.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1946

 Original creator: was